Nearly 30 years ago, on August 1, 1990, authorities in New Hampshire met with still-grieving widow Pamela Smart to deliver some good news and bad.

 On June 11, fresh off Cecelia's tip, police arrested Billy, Patrick, and Vance.
 Billy was charged with first-degree murder; Patrick and Vance were charged with being accomplices to the crime.

 It didn’t take long for young Billy Flynn to confess to the killing – though he claimed the deadly act was justified.
-Greg had beaten Pamela, and Billy saw the bruises to prove it.
+Gregg had beaten Pamela, and Billy saw the bruises to prove it.

 A sensitive and protective boy, Billy merely wanted to save the woman he loved.
 For her, he was willing to kill.